NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 // Since JavaScript Maps hash object references instead of their values,
 // we need a mechanism to get a stable reference for Key objects function getStableReference(key: Key): Key {
-  // Get a stable reference (with interning for example) }
+  // Get a stable reference
+  // (via interning for example, which may require another map object) }

 // Our map object of interest